Submitted by Sgt. Bob Vatamaniuck

 Columbia Valley RCMP

-The last week witnessed the Columbia Valley RCMP respond to about 55 calls for service; last year that number was around 65.
+This week the Columbia Valley RCMP responded to about 50 calls for service; last year that number landed on 70.
 The following is a summary of a couple of the more interesting calls:

 • On Monday, November 27th at about 9:30 p.m., Columbia Valley RCMP were on routine patrol in Radium Hot Springs when an older style Jeep was spotted leaving the downtown core of the village.
 The vehicle was noted to be crossing the centre line which essentially led it to be travelling down the middle of the road.
 The vehicle was pulled over and the driver spoken with and admitted to consuming some beer prior to driving.
 In addition to admitting he had drank beer, he displayed glossy eyes and there was an odour of liquor coming from the vehicle.
 The officers believed he may be too impaired to drive and therefore demanded he provide samples of his breath into a screening device.
 The driver ultimately agreed and those samples were analysed as “Warn”.
 Consequently, his driver’s licence was seized and he was prohibited from driving for 3 days.
 The driver had a sober friend come and get the vehicle; perhaps something that could have been considered before he got behind the wheel.